Athena McNinch: Pageantry

-Athena was named to serve as the Guam representative to the Miss International pageant in April 2019. this event will be held in Tokyo, Japan in November 2019.
+Athena was named to serve as the Guam representative to the Miss International pageant in April 2019.
+This event was held in Tokyo, Japan in November 2019.

 Athena was crowned the Miss Universe Guam 2018 by 2017 Miss Universe Guam, Myana Welch, at the Guam Sheraton.
 She represented Guam in Bangkok, Thailand in December 2018.

 In the 2018 Miss Universe Guam Pageant, Athena was named best in evening gown and best in swimsuit.
 In 2015, Athena was named First Runner Up and Miss Photogenic in the Miss World Guam Pageant.